Winford Stokes

-Winford LaVern Stokes Jr. (March 21, 1951 – May 11, 1990) was an American criminal and serial killer.
+Winford LaVern Stokes Jr. (March 21, 1951 – May 11, 1990) was an American serial killer and serial rapist.
 He murdered three people, for which he was sentenced to death and subsequently executed in 1990.
+Stokes also admitted to raping six women.

 Early life

-Stokes was one of 10 children who dropped out of school in 8th grade.
+Stokes was one of 10 children.
+He dropped out of school in 8th grade.

 Crimes

 Murder of Ignatius DiManuele

 Stokes' first recorded crime occurred on April 30, 1969.
 Together with David H. Richards and Allen E. Smith (17 and 18, respectively), they entered a tavern on 3044 Easton Avenue in St. Louis, posing as customers before drawing their pistols and announcing it was a robbery.
 The customers and the owner, Ignatius DiManuele, were forced to lay down on the ground as the three men emptied the cash register.
 While doing this, one of the robbers pointed their gun at DiManuele and proceeded to shoot him.
 When questioned about his reasons, the killer simply replied that he "wanted to get a whitey."
 After that, Stokes and his two accomplices escaped in his vehicle.
 About two weeks later, Winford was stopped for questioning by Detectives Brian Graft and Edward DeVere, during which he threw a pistol out of his car.
 Both men noticed this and immediately arrested him.
 After some questioning, they learned about Richards and Smith, who were captured soon after as well.
 Witnesses to the robbery identified all three of them as the ones behind the DiManuele robbery.

 Stokes was sent off to await his trial at Homer G. Phillips Hospital, but several months later, along with four other inmates, he managed to escape.
 On October 23, 1970, when Sheriff's Deputy John Curtis entered the ward to collect the supper dishes, Stokes grabbed his revolver and forced him to the center.
 He had Curtis strip off his clothing and take off his shoes, taking them, as well as the keys to his car.
 He then tied up the deputy with pieces of a bedsheet and fled with the other prisoners.
 Two other prisoners were left behind, who turned back and released Curtis from the restraints.
 Three of the convicts were later recaptured, with the exception of Stokes and 18-year-old Joseph Wallace.
 He was arrested not long after, and sentenced to 9 years imprisonment for manslaughter and three other felony charges.